implant supported dentures cost

 An implant-supported denture is a modified, unique denture attached to dental implants placed in your jaw bone.
 Instead of relying solely on your gums for support, the denture is secured by the implants, which allows you to chew, smile, and speak without using adhesives or worrying about the denture slipping.

-What Is the Material Used for Implant-supported Dentures?
+What Is the Material Used for Implant-Supported Dentures?

 Typically, your oral surgeon will use titanium screws to place four to six implants into your jawbone.
 The screws will then be given adequate time to heal and fuse with your jawbone before securing the artificial teeth to them.